bogdan-szabo-sociomantic/ocean-1/README.rst

   Added functions ``removePrefix`` & ``removeSuffix`` that return a slice of the given array without the specified prefix or suffix respectively.

+``ocean.math.IncrementalAverage``
+  Added a new struct that allows calculating the average on the fly from a stream (without storing the previous values).

 v1.13 (2014-05-20)
 ------------------